Mar 4, 2014

 4 vs 14 piece design

 I ended up making two versions of the Lightsaber, a 4 piece version which stresses ease of printing and assembly, and a 14 piece version that makes no compromise on surface quality.
-The 4 piece model has been available on YouMagine since May the Fourth, but now (July 2nd), we are also releasing the 14 piece model on YouMagine.
+The 4 piece model has been available since May the Fourth, but now (July 2nd), we are also releasing the 14 piece model.

 Next we have the button details.
 The buttons can hold much higher levels of detail if printed in a different direction than the clamp.
 The 4 piece compromises on those details for ease of assembly.
 But we can clearly see the missing details and overhang artifacts.